Sheikyon/Sheikyon/README.md

 ## Contact me 📮

-I’d like to meet you ― You can find the means to get in touch [here](https://sheikyon.nl/about/#contact-me).
+I’d like to meet you ― You can find the necessary means to contact me [here](https://sheikyon.nl/about/#contact-me).

 - - -